Rodriguez, Gonzalez, Bainbridge: Ezili Dantor, Freedom and the African Diaspora

 Andrew Freedman Home | 1125 Grand Concourse, Bronx, NY 10452 | Friday, April 26, 2019 • 7-9 PM

 Rodriguez, Gonzalez, Bainbridge: Ezili Dantor, Freedom and the African Diaspora converses with Fabiola Jean-Louis: RE-WRITING HISTORY: A Black Ancestral Narrative.
-This immersive experience expands beyond the Andrew Freedman Home galleries with video sculpture, projection mapping, wearable art, music, performance and dance; the entire 1st floor comes alive in an unforgettable evening as AFH regulars and new friends rewrite history together.
+This immersive experience expands from the Andrew Freedman Home galleries to the Grand Ballroom, Library and Billiards Room with video sculpture, projection mapping, wearable art, music, poetry, performance and dance.

 The event honors Ezili Dantor, a figure associated with the Black Madonna, the Infant Jesus and self-liberated African slaves.
 Rodriguez, Gonzalez, Bainbridge employ religious symbols to investigate the meaning of freedom, drawing further connections between black culture in the Caribbean and the United States.